bennettslin/yearlings_bobtail_app/TEMP_TODO.md

 * Change more similarlys to likewises, and other phrases.

 # Things to look out for.
-* Change doublespeaker set to pair in Odin.
 * When to use "that."
 * When to use "you" versus "one."
 * When to use "help" without "to."
-* "I would" into "I'd."
-"I'd be" works better, any others?
 * When to use commas.
 * When to use contractions.